GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 ![Subscribe](/assets/img/vulnnet_dotpy/icon.png){: w="100" .left}

 VulnNet: dotpy is a medium difficulty box with a focus on `Python`.
+Stats off with finding an `SSTI` with URL character black listing and finally into a python package take over.
+Description

 ## [01] Recon